Skip to main content

 Close-up of the tops of four energy drink cans

-Dec.
-18, 2023— According to the American Heart Association (AHA), about 9 out of 10 U.S. adults consume caffeine every day.
-If you're one of them, recent news stories about serious health problems after drinking high amounts of caffeine may have you concerned about your own habits.
+According to the American Heart Association (AHA), about 9 out of 10 U.S. adults consume caffeine every day.
+If you're one of them, you might wonder how safe all that caffeine really is.
 Here's what to know.

 Caffeine: It's not just for breakfast